Pushing Back Against Cultural Marxism

 In promoting freedom libertarians become an easy target for accusations of bigotry, or of being apologists for distasteful views.
 This is a misrepresentation we must be ready to counter most strongly.
 While we accept that some people will use their liberty in ways with which we disagree (the non-aggression principle being inviolate), we also accept that to deny their liberty is one day to find ourselves denied freedoms we value on exactly the same principle.
 An attack on the freedom of one is an attack on the freedom of all.
 The legitimate reply to free speech with which we disagree is our own free speech, not state violence.

 It is individual freedom that the marxists are after, because it is their greatest threat.
 Cultural marxist revolution absolutely depends on being able to define what is culturally acceptable, and individuality gets in the way of that.
 (We only need to look at the Chinese experimental ‘Sesame Credit’ to see where cultural marxism can lead, the ‘appification’ of total cultural compliance.)
 So we defend individual freedom by not giving in to the marxist pressure of political correctness, or of self-censorship, but by speaking the truth as we honestly understand it, and by defending the right of others to do the same.
 To do this we must be self-reliant in upholding liberty, we cannot expect anyone else to do it for us.
 The institutions are being usurped and the culture of freedom is already undermined.
 The upholding of our liberty is in our hands, this is not something we can leave to government to fix.
-(Becoming active in the Libertarian Party is one way you can make a difference.)
+(Becoming politically active in favour of freedom is one way you can make a difference.)

 You see, the real victim of the marxist cultural revolution is not old things, but your things, those things each of you individually hold dear.
 In upholding your individual customs, culture, habits and ideas I recommend four freedoms to uphold and defend.
 Freedom of Speech, Freedom of Association, Free Trade and Freedom of Conscience.
 By upholding and defending these four freedoms, and bringing their importance to the attention of all around us, we can put a halt to the marxist cultural revolution and protect our individual liberties.